mcMMO-Dev/mcmmo-wiki-repo/skills/excavation.md

 ## Notes about Excavation

-Excavation drops are completely customizable, so results vary server to server.
+> Excavation drops are completely customizable, so results vary server to server.
+{.is-warning}